 Although you may think of your nursing pillow as your new best friend, consider adding an IUD (intrauterine device) to the list.
 There are currently four IUDs available in the U.S.: the 5-year low-dose hormone Mirena, the 12-year, hormone-free ParaGard copper IUD, the 3-year low-dose hormone Skyla, and the newest IUD, Liletta, which is a lot like Mirena but at this point only approved for use for 3 years.
 These IUDs are nearly as effective as getting your tubes tied, but you can get pregnant again as soon as they are removed.
 An IUD can be placed immediately after you deliver (even in the delivery room!) or at your post-partum check-up.

 The implant: Four years of freedom

 The contraceptive implant (Nexplanon, previously Implanon) is another nice option.
-The tiny 1½ inch rod is inserted just under the skin in your upper arm by your doctor and keeps you 99.95% protected against pregnancy for three years.
+The tiny 1½ inch rod is inserted just under the skin in your upper arm by your doctor and keeps you 99.95% protected against pregnancy for four years.
 It can also be put in before you even leave the hospital or at your post-partum check-up.

 The shot: After giving birth, shots may seem like no big deal